-CMCC continues to expand a network of security cameras throughout campus and enhanced video data storage capabilities in 2022.
-Seeking to strengthen security preparedness at CMCC, the College partnered with Auburn Police Department to prepare in-person Emergency Preparedness Trainings for all faculty and staff.
-In June, the College completed an Emergency Egress Road onto campus for emergency personnel to access the campus.
+To create a safe and inclusive campus for everyone, the College continues to invest in expanding a network of security cameras throughout campus and has increased video data storage.
+Seeking to strengthen security preparedness, the College partnered with Auburn Police Department to provide in-person Emergency Preparedness Trainings for all faculty and staff.
+The College recently completed an Emergency Egress Road onto campus for emergency personnel to access the campus.

-A Director of Campus Safety & Security position was created.
+To help lead the Colleges efforts to create a safe and inclusive campus for everyone, the full-time position of Director of Campus Safety & Security was filled.
+The Director of Campus Safety & Security brings 31 years of law enforcement experience and is an asset leading the College to implement safety and security measures.
 The Director will oversee the Student Ambassadors and serve on the college's Emergency Response Team.
 The Student Ambassadors are centrally located at a designated kiosk to greet visitors and help anyone in need.
 Ambassadors are trained to contact APD in case of an emergency and to contact the College's Campus Security Team.
 Members of the Campus Security Team are comprised of college leaders who are trained to respond to crises on campus.